 Kristen Solocinski, Ph.D.
-Graduate Student in the Department of Biochemistry and Molecular Biology, was selected to receive an American Physiological Society (APS) Caroline tum Suden/Frances Hellebrandt Professional Opportunity Award and has been asked to present her research at the 2017 Experimental Biology meeting in Chicago, April 22-26.
+Graduate Student in the Department of Biochemistry and Molecular Biology, was selected to receive an American Physiological Society (APS) Caroline tum Suden/Frances Hellebrandt Professional Opportunity Award and presented her research at the 2017 Experimental Biology meeting in Chicago, April 22-26.
 Her abstract is entitled, “Sex-Dependent Regulation of Blood Pressure by the Circadian Clock Protein Per1.”

-Solocinski, conducting her research in Dr. Michelle Gumz’s laboratory, is among 36 men and women selected from over 100 applicants.
+Solocinski, conducting her research in Dr. Michelle Gumz’s laboratory, was among 36 men and women selected from over 100 applicants.

 The American Physiological Society (APS) is a nonprofit devoted to fostering education, scientific research, and dissemination of information in the physiological sciences.
 The Society was founded in 1887 with 28 members and now has over 10,500 members.
 Most members have doctoral degrees in physiology and/or medicine.